MichaelTernovsky/FlightControlWeb/README.md

 The application allows us to add new "internal flights" in Json format, see the flight path on the map, and see it changing according to timeline.

-We can also add "external flight" from another server that implementing the same API as ours.
+We can also add "external flights" from another server that implementing the same API as ours.

 UI - HTML, JS, CSS.